icao-commons/.github/profile/README.md

-## Icarus
+## ICAO Utils

-Icarus projects focus on reusable classes and utilities for ICAO related standards.
+A collection of reusable utilities for working with ICAO-related standards and formats.

 ---